 On the Oracle database, enable direct path loads.
 To prepare it for direct path loads, the administrator of Oracle needs to run the setup script

 catldr.sqlof Oracle, which creates the necessary views in Oracle to do direct loads.
 The administrator only needs to run this script once for each Oracle installation you plan to do direct loads to.

-The documentation of Oracle has more information about direct path loads.
+The documentation of Oracle explains how direct path loads work.

 If you cannot enable this feature on the database, do not continue with these steps.
 If you enable bulk data loads in Virtual DataPort and direct path loads are not enabled in Oracle, the performance will be much worse than with the regular method of inserting data into Oracle (i.e. executing

 Download the package Oracle Database Client (you do not need the installer of the full database).
 Download it from the URLs below: